nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2024-02-23-replies-for-hacker-news-privacy-policy.md

 {% include nutrition_label_explanation.html name="Replies for Hacker News" shortName="Replies" %}

-### Third-party code included in Mute Chat
+### Third-party code included in RHN

 This code runs on your device.

-- [detect-browser](https://www.npmjs.com/package/detect-browser): Small tool to check which browser is running Mute Chat so the extension can use the correct icon image.
+- [detect-browser](https://www.npmjs.com/package/detect-browser): Small tool to check which browser is running the app so the extension can use the correct icon image.
 This information is not logged or shared.
-- [webextension-polyfill](https://github.com/mozilla/webextension-polyfill): A Mozilla library that smoothes over differences between web browsers, allowing Mute Chat to run on all of them with the same code.
+- [webextension-polyfill](https://github.com/mozilla/webextension-polyfill): A Mozilla library that smoothes over differences between web browsers, allowing the app to run on all of them with the same code.
 - [DayJS](https://day.js.org): A library for formatting dates.

 ### Third-party code used to build RHN